The Story So Far

 Mytilan’s navy wasn’t really a blue-water fleet, able to sail far from shore for long periods of time without resupply.
 Her mother’s flagship could, but most of the ships were more akin to Nordmen longships than big, High Elf ships of the line.
 When at all possible, the fleet kept close to shore, meaning the trip from Guayamartí to Mytilan saw them skirting the island.

-And where Ocllo had been murdered.
+Where Ocllo had been murdered.
 By Viper-bitten Dark Elves.

 Jacyntha saw no other option.
 She hadn’t jumped overboard whilst the fleet left Guayamartí because her mother would have ordered a dinghy put in the water to fish her out.
 Or, had that failed and Jacyntha somehow made shore, Queen Beatriz would have turned her ships around had taken them back to port.
 Jacyntha hadn’t liked the odds of hiding out in the city and then somehow making it through the bowels of the Eztadio de Sanger into the Militantes’ changing room before the wild card game.
 She’d have gotten nabbed for certain.